England Women: Lionesses 'considering their options' in row over FA bonuses two weeks from start of World Cup

-The Lionesses landed in Australia on Thursday; their World Cup campaign begins against Haiti on July 22; players remain unhappy after talks with the FA regarding performance-related bonuses ended without resolution; boycotting some media duties could be considered as an option
+The Lionesses are on their way to Australia; their World Cup campaign begins against Haiti on July 22; players remain unhappy after talks with the FA regarding performance-related bonuses ended without resolution; boycotting some media duties could be considered as an option

-The Lionesses landed in Australia on Thursday to begin their World Cup campaign, but Sky Sports News has been told the players remain unhappy no FA bonuses are being offered to them for the tournament.
+The Lionesses are on their way to Australia to begin their World Cup campaign, but Sky Sports News has been told the players remain unhappy no FA bonuses are being offered to them for the tournament.

 In the last few days, further meetings have taken place between senior England players and FA officials, which broke up without agreement.